-Fibre is classed as:
+Fibre is classified as:

-- insoluble such as wholegrain cereal products, nuts and seeds
+- insoluble, such as wholegrain cereal products, nuts and seeds

-- soluble such as oat products, legumes (beans and lentils), fruit and vegetables
+- soluble, such as oat products, legumes (beans and lentils), fruit and vegetables.

-|Water||Drink 6-8 glasses of water per day (more if the weather is hot or if you are exercising) because not drinking enough water makes faeces (also called stools) hard, dry and difficult to pass which increases the strain on the pelvic floor muscles.|
+|Fluids||Drink 6-8 glasses of fluids per day (more if the weather is hot or if you are exercising), because not drinking enough fluids makes faeces (also called stools) hard, dry and difficult to pass, which increases the strain on the pelvic floor muscles.|

-|Caffeine and alcohol||Cut down on caffeinated drinks, carbonated beverages and alcohol as they can worsen symptoms by making you need to urinate soon after eating or drinking.|
+|Caffeine and alcohol||Cut down on caffeinated drinks, carbonated beverages and alcohol.|

 Bowel flora for healthy bowels

 The gut contains billions of good bacteria called bowel flora.
 Some of these bacteria may be destroyed by repeated antibiotic use, long-term oral contraceptive pill use, stress and poor diet.
 Yoghurt containing live cultures can help replenish these good bacteria.
 Some women may need a prescription for a supplement to help with replenishment of good gut bacteria.

 To help keep the bowel regular and strengthen pelvic muscles, regular physical activity is vital.
 It is important for women to: